stephanfo/AWG/README.md

 $ git clone https://github.com/stephanfo/AWG
 $ cd AWG
 ```
-Install all required dependencies as well as Symfony:
+Install all required dependencies:
 ```sh
 $ php composer.phar update
 ```
-Edit the file app/config/parameters.yml the parameters according to your MYSQL setup.
+If not already done at the previous step, edit parameters in the file app/config/parameters.yml.
 ```sh
 parameters:
     database_host: your_database_host_IP_or_Host